nasrullahiolamide/noteApp/README.md

 ### Usage
+- clone the repository to your PC
+- navigate into the directory or open the directory in the terminal
-type python3 note.py <command> args
+- type python3 note.py <command> args

             For create-note: python3 note.py create-note note-content
             For update-note: python3 note.py update-note id note-content